Forecasting and Manipulating the Forecasts of Others: General Theory

 \begin{proof}[Proof sketch] With opponents' maps fixed and linear, the closed-loop drift of $X$ is affine in $D^i$, so $(X,D^{-i})$ depend affinely on $D^i$.
 The cost \eqref{eq:objective} is quadratic with $G^{DD,i}(t)\succ 0$, hence strictly convex in $D^i$. \end{proof}

-\begin{cor}[Noise-state linear best response (global closure)] Under the conditions of Theorem~\ref{thm:wedge-adjoints}, fix an opponents' profile $D^{-i}$ of noise-state linear strategies (Definition~\ref{def:noise_state_linear_control}).
+\begin{cor}[Noise-state linear best response (global closure)] Under the conditions of Theorem~\ref{thm:wedge-adjoints}, fix an opponents' profile $D^{-i}$ of noise-state linear strategies, including the associated fixed filters (Definition~\ref{def:noise_state_linear_control}).
 If $D^i$ is a best response to $D^{-i}$ over the full admissible $L^2$ control class, then for a.e.\ $t\in[0,T]$,